 PurchaseSoft, Inc. (Issuer)

-Date: November 7, 2002 /s/ Steven A. Flagg
+Date: January 10, 2003 /s/ Steven A. Flagg

 Steven A. Flagg President and Acting CEO

-Date: November 7, 2002 /s/ Thomas B. Marsh
+Date: January 10, 2003 /s/ Thomas B. Marsh

-Thomas B. Marsh Secretary, Treasurer and Acting CFO

-In accordance with the Exchange Act, this report has been signed below by the following persons on behalf of the Registrant and in the capacities and on November 7, 2002.
+In accordance with the Exchange A of the Registrant and in the capacities and on Thomas B. Marsh Secretary, Treasurer and Acting CFO ct, this report has been signed below by the following persons on behalf January 10, 2003.

 Signature Title

 /s/ Steven A. Flagg Director

 Steven A. Flagg

 /s/ Thomas B. Marsh Director

 Thomas B. Marsh